 5825 E 50 S, Largo, IN 46941

 The romantic Kissing Falls is one of three waterfalls within the Kokiwanee Nature Preserve.
-Five minutes to the Salamonie River State Forest (we did both in one day).
+It’s only a five-minute drive to the Salamonie River State Forest (we visited both in one day).
+The waterfall drops about 7 feet over a series of rocky ledges and boulders and creates a beautiful sight.

 We cheated and parked near the boat ramp lot which opens up right to Kissing Falls (put Kissing Falls into GPS).
-The climb to the top of the waterfall and to the others can be dangerous, especially when muddy.
-But it is worth it to get to walk behind the waterfall and on top of it.
-You could also hike the full (and much more difficult) 1.6 mile Kokiwanee Nature Preserve Trail from the main entrance.
+The climb to the top of the waterfall and to the others can be dangerous, especially when muddy, but if the conditions are right, you get to walk behind the waterfall and on top of it.
+You could also hike the full (and much more difficult) 1.6-mile Kokiwanee Nature Preserve Trail from the main entrance.

 There is a main lot and the boat ramp lot right next to Kissing Falls.
 Both are small but there is also street parking.
-I did not see any restrooms but Salamonie River State Forest is 5 minutes away.
+Salamonie River State Forest is 5 minutes away and they have restroom facilities in the park.

 Strahl Lake Spillway